codewouter/milestone3-npc-library/README.md

 * The navbar will have quicklinks to Home, NPC List, Races and Classes.
 * Races and classes will be capitalized, the NPC name will not be, since that is all up to the user and it becomes a matter of taste.
 Should it be 'Duke Duvel of Moortgat' or Duke Duvel Of Moortgat', etc.
+* During development I got the idea to use a form with locked input fields to display all statistics for a character.
+Then, when the edit button is pressed the form can be re-used with unlocked fields to edit where needed.
+This way the user will have a very easy time editing the form as the display is identical.
+The create character page can be copied the same way, but with empty fields (or placeholders).
+This ensures powerful consistency.

 ### Mockups